 In the earlier months of your pregnancy, you’ll be able to continue partaking in most of the activities you usually engage in, and you and your child will be all the more healthful for it.
 As the months go on, you will find it harder to keep up the same level of activity, but it’s still important to do some gentle exercise.
-In the later months, you could try going for a gentle walk each day, or joining a special yoga or pilates class for pregnant women.
+In the later months, you could try going for a gentle walk each day, or joining a special yoga or pilates class for pregnant women, or perhaps even look into reviews for exercise machines so you’re able to keep up some exercise even when you’re just at home, some women find it harder and more uncomfortable to do certain exercises while pregnant, looking into recumbent exercise bike reviews and other machine reviews, as well as finding what personally works best for you will be the best way to be able to find a way to keep up with remaining as fit as possible throughout your pregnancy.
 It may some counter-intuitive to engage in exercise in order to have more energy, but over the long-term, this is exactly what will happen.

 Don’t Drink Alcohol

 You must remember while pregnant that everything you consume is shared with your baby, and that your baby may not be able to handle the food and drinks that enter your body in the same way you can.
 Your baby is tiny and undeveloped, and being exposed to alcohol could have very negative effects on the health of your baby.
 In the early months of your pregnancy, a very occasional drink may be okay, but it’s very important to reduce the risk to your baby as much as possible, and so you may wish to avoid alcohol altogether.